Comment on the "Electric Power Generation from Earth's Rotation through its Own Magnetic Field": Abstract

 \section{Abstract}

-The suggestion made by C. F. Chyba and K. P. Hand about electric power generation from Earth's rotation through its own magnetic field is intriguing \cite{chyba16,chyba25}.
-Here, we reanalyze the theoretical arguments for their conclusion, especially those presented in \cite{chyba16}.
-The model that they consider, is a magnetic cylindrical shell moving with low velocity $v$ in the $y$ direction at a right angle to the direction of the Earth's magnetic field $B_\infty$.
-We first focus on one of the electromagnetic boundary conditions for moving dielectric boundaries (a topic not dealt with in \cite{chyba16,chyba25}), and obtain therefrom a result at variance with the main result in the mentioned papers.
-Therefore, we have to conclude that their result does not satisfy this boundary condition.
-Moreover, by a simple calculation, we observe that a displacement of the shell in the mentioned $y$ direction, does not involve any expenditure of external work.
-A process involving dissipation of energy as envisaged in \cite{chyba16,chyba25} thus appears to be forbidden for energy conservation reasons.
+The suggestion made by C. F. Chyba and K. P. Hand about electric power generation from Earth’s rotation through its own magnetic field is intriguing \cite{chyba16,chyba25}.
+Due to the importance of the subject, we have re-analyzed the theoretical arguments and derivations leading to their conclusion, by paying special attention to several issues possibly neglected before.
+The model they consider is a magnetic cylindrical shell moving with velocity $\mathbf{v}$ in the $y$ direction at a right angle to the direction of the Earth’s magnetic field $\mathbf{B}_\infty$.
+First we analyze the electromagnetic boundary conditions when the shell is moving with a constant velocity $\mathbf{v}$, as this point, although of importance, has not been taken care of in \cite{chyba16,chyba25}.
+Indeed, this procedure leads us to differences in the values of electromagnetic fields when compared with the expressions given in the cited references.
+Second and as a result, we find that the mechanical force created by the moving shell becomes different from the one derived in \cite{chyba16,chyba25}.
+Obviously, the expression for the amount of electric power generation from Earth’s rotation will also be different from the previously obtained one.
+The latter is important for evaluating the amount of produced power, maximizing it by choosing the parameters of the shell, and for the comparison with experimental findings.